Ethiopia claims big advance in Tigray, suffering worsens | Law-Order

 Ethiopia's military has defeated local forces in the west of Tigray state, Prime Minister Abiy Ahmed said on Thursday, accusing his foes of atrocities during a week of fighting that threatens to destabilise the Horn of Africa.
 Air strikes and ground combat have killed hundreds, sent refugees flooding into Sudan, stirred Ethiopia's ethnic divisions and raised questions over the credentials of Abiy, Africa's youngest leader who won a Nobel Peace Prize in 2019.

-The United Nations' Office for the Coordination of Humanitarian Affairs said aid agencies were unable to restock food, health and other emergency supplies due to lack of access.
-ARRESTS AND PROTESTS

-The U.N. refugee agency's representative in Ethiopia, Ann Encontre, told Reuters negotiations were under way with both sides for humanitarian corridors to be opened.
+The U.N. refugee agency's representative in Ethiopia, Ann Encontre, told Reuters negotiations were under way with both sides for humanitarian corridors.
 A "major emergency" may be brewing with so many people escaping to Sudan, she warned.
 Half of the refugees were children and some were wounded.

+About two dozen vehicles of non-essential U.N. and other workers were pulling out of Tigray in convoy.
+After taking office in 2018, Abiy was applauded for opening up a repressive political system, including freeing activists from jail and lifting bans on opposition political parties.
+He won his Nobel prize for the peace accord with Eritrea.

 His army chief of staff Birhanu Jula said the federal troops' Northern Command had survived a five-day siege and was recapturing places including Dansha, Humera airport and Baeker.
 "I would like to thank these members of the army for being a model of our heroic defence force and their persistent battle, though deprived of food and water for four or five days," he said, accusing the TPLF of using people as a human shield.